-- a one off establishment allowance on arrival
+- a one-off establishment allowance on arrival

 - full tuition fees

-- contribution to living expenses – a fortnightly contribution to basic living expenses
+- contribution to living expenses

-- overseas student health cover for the duration of the scholarship (for award holder only) – provided to cover the student’s basic medical costs (with the exception of pre-existing conditions)
+- overseas student health cover for the duration of the scholarship

-- fieldwork allowance – (for research students and masters by coursework which has a compulsory fieldwork element)
+- fieldwork allowance – for research students and masters by coursework which has a compulsory fieldwork element

 - supplementary academic support